Fastest-Coder-First/TeamSAM/README.md

 ## Usage of GitHub CoPilot 🤖

-GitHub CoPilot has been used to the basis of our code implementation
+GitHub CoPilot has been used as a basis for our code implementation

 - To make API calls to obtain weather parameters
 - For error handling of HTTP Requests